Scotia iTRADE Review 2024

 Account and Transaction Fees

 Scotia iTRADE’s account fees are a bit nuanced.
-While the Scotia iTRADE TFSA is free to open at any price point, the RRSP, RRIF, or LIRA will cost you $100 per year unless you meet one of the following conditions.
+While the Scotia iTRADE TFSA and FHSA are free to open at any price point, the RRSP, RRIF, LIRA, or LIF will cost you $100 per year unless you meet one of the following conditions:

 • $25,000 in combined assets across all of your Scotia iTRADE accounts.